A Numerical Verification Framework for Differential Privacy in Estimation: EXPERIMENTS

 Then, we set $s=0.8$ and the simulation results are shown in Figure~\ref{fig:W2MHE} (left figure).
-We mark the critical $\epsilon_c=0.39947$, where the $p$-value grows larger than 0.05.
-This means that the null hypothesis is not rejected and we accept that differential privacy holds for $\epsilon \ge 0.39947$, and $\delta = 10$.
-The estimate errors are found to be $E_{\text{correct}} = 0.0040408$ and $E_{\text{adjacent}} = 0.026032$ for the estimates using the sensor data generated from $\mathbf{Q_1}$ and adjacent sensor positions, respectively.
-Recall that $s =0.8$ implies a relatively low noise injection level.
+We obtain the critical value $\epsilon_c=0.39947$, where the $p$-value is larger than 0.05.
+This means that the null hypothesis is not rejected and we accept that differential privacy holds for $\epsilon \ge 0.39947$, and $d = 10$ and these two sensor data sets.
+The corresponding estimate errors are found to be $\subscr{E}{{correct}} = 0.0040408$ and $\subscr{E}{\text{adjacent}} = 0.026032$ for the estimates using the sensor data generated from $\mathbf{Q_1}$ and adjacent sensor positions, respectively.
+Recall that $s=0.8$ implies a relatively low noise injection level.

-Decreasing $s$ to 0.7, leads to a larger entropy term in the $W_2$-MHE.
-As shown in Figure~\ref{fig:W2MHE} (right figure), the critical $\epsilon_c$ becomes smaller ($\epsilon=0.11485$), confirming that a higher level of differential privacy is achieved.
-There also is a decrease in accuracy, which can be seen from $E_{\text{correct}} = 0.00599996$.
+Decreasing $s$ to 0.7, leads to a larger entropy term in the $W_2$-MHE: as shown in Figure~\ref{fig:W2MHE} (right figure), the critical $\epsilon_c$ becomes smaller ($\epsilon_c = 0.11485$), confirming that a higher level of {$(\epsilon$,$d$-adj$)$} differential privacy is achieved. {There is also} a decrease in accuracy, which can be seen from $E_{\text{correct}} = 0.00599996$.

 Therefore, the tests reflect the expected trade-off between differential privacy and accuracy.
 In order to choose between two given estimation methods, a designer can either (i) first set a bound on what is the tolerable estimation error, then compare two methods based on the differential privacy level they guarantee based on the given test, or (ii) given a desired level of differential privacy, choose the estimation method that results into the smallest estimation error.